learn-co-curriculum/dsc-classes-and-instances/README.md

 ## Summary

-In this lesson you learned about what you use classes for and how to define them.
+In this lesson, you learned about what you use classes for and how to define them.
 They are the blueprints for creating instance objects and they allow us to create instance objects with the same or similar attributes and methods.
 However, all instance objects are produced with unique IDs, making them unique objects.